adaltas/node-shell/src/plugins/help.coffee.md

   Print the child command descriptions, default is `false`.
 * `options.indent` (string)
   Indentation used with output help, default to 2 spaces.
+* `options.columns` (integer|[integer])
+  The with of a column expressed as the number of characters.
+The value must equal or exceed 10.
+If the total column width exists (`process.stdout.columns` with TTY environments), the option one_column is automatically activated if the total width is less than twice this value.

 It returns the formatted help to be printed as a string.

     Parameters::help = (commands=[], options={}) ->
       options.indent ?= '  '
+      options.columns ?= 28
+      # options.columns = [options.columns] unless Array.isArray options.columns
+      # options.columns[1] ?= process.stdout.columns - options.columns[0] if process.stdout.columns
+      throw utils.error [
+        'Invalid Help Column Option:'
+        'must exceed a size of 10 columns,'
+        "got #{JSON.stringify options.columns}"
+      ] if options.columns < 10
+      options.one_column = true unless process.stdout.columns?
+      options.one_column ?= process.stdout.columns - options.columns < options.columns
       commands = commands.split ' ' if typeof commands is 'string'
       throw utils.error [
         'Invalid Help Arguments:'